PCMDI/mip-cmor-tables/.github/ISSUE_TEMPLATE/consortium.md

                 "CMIP-IPO",
                 "WCRP"
             ]
-    # nest instututions here, use the cmip acnronyms which they have been registered with.
+    # nest institutions here, use the cmip acnronyms which they have been registered with.

 ```